 Currently you can migrate the following data:

-For a successful migration it is necessary that the Shopware 6 installation and the Magento installation are on one server.
-This is the only way to migrate all media completely from the Magento shop directory.
+For a successful migration it is necessary that the migration plugin in the Shopware 6 installation has access to the Magento installation and the database.
+Only then can all media be migrated completely from the Magento shop directory.

 Once you have successfully installed Shopware 6 on your server, you can begin migrating your Magento Shop.
 For this you need the Plugin SwagMigrationAssistant for Shopware 6, which you can get from the PluginStore.